-There are several limitations worth noting as they related to this paper.
-This paper did not include students.
+There are several limitations worth noting as they related to this article.
+This article did not include students.
 There are studies that detail the particularly alarming influence of hierarchy on issues such as bullying and humiliation of medical and nursing students.
 Further insights about hierarchy could be gained by reviewing this literature.
-While there is inevitably some overlap in the studies included above, this review primarily focuses on hierarchy from a macro organisational perspective, and therefore a vast amount of work on healthcare teams and teamwork was not included for this reason.
+While there is inevitably some overlap in the studies included above, this review primarily focuses on hierarchy from a macroorganisational perspective, and therefore, a vast amount of work WILEY- Nursing Inquiry on healthcare teams and teamwork was not included for this reason.
 The search that was conducted also had several limitations.
-While this paper is comprehensive, and is consistent with widely utilised guidance, it can only account for papers which explicitly examined hierarchy.
+While this article is comprehensive and is consistent with widely utilised guidance, it can only account for papers that explicitly examined hierarchy.
 That is, we did not search for terms like bullying, status, teamwork or leadership, nor would it be possible to include this broader literature in this review.
 For this reason, caution should be exercised in interpreting the findings of this review: there is likely to be far more evidence available that speaks to the impact of hierarchy in healthcare, albeit indirectly.